kairos-sports-tech/interview-challenges/Readme.md

 # Coding challenges

-In this repository there are two directories each containing a different coding challenge.
+In this repository there are three directories each containing a different coding challenge.

 Each challenge also includes a readme which provides details about what we would like you to do.

+Please have a read of each, then _pick two to complete_ (No bonus points are given for completing all three.)

 You should: